tshepang/blog/content/splitting strings.md

     [a, b, , c]

-That\'s not what we want, so in order to cover for my unforgiving string, I get to use regular expressions (regexp)?
+That's not what we want, so in order to cover for my unforgiving string, I get to use regular expressions (regexp)?

 ``` {.sourceCode .java}